expresspigeon/blog/src/content/kb/integrations/zapier.md

 ## Introduction

-Zapier is a tool which allows users to connect together web apps.
+Zapier is a tool which allows users to connect various web apps.

 An integration between two apps is called a Zap.
 A Zap is made up of a **Trigger** and one or more **Actions** or **Searches**.

-Whenever the trigger happens in one app, Zapier will automatically perform the actions or searches in another app in order.
+Whenever a trigger happens in one app, Zapier will automatically perform the actions or searches in the specified app for that trigger, in order.

 Here are couple examples:

-* Get notifications in Slack when someone opened an email from chosen ExpressPigeon campaign
+* Get notifications in Slack when someone opened an email from specified ExpressPigeon campaign
 * Add new Salesforce Leads to an ExpressPigeon contact list
 * Send emails via ExpressPigeon to abandoned Shopify cart users